Chronic thromboembolic pulmonary hypertension (CTEPH) arises from repeated or unresolved pulmonary embolism – or clots in the pulmonary arteries.

-Read more about the different types of pulmonary hypertension.
+The different types of pulmonary hypertension.

 Until the development of pulmonary thromboendarterectomy (PTE surgery) at UC San Diego Health, the treatment for CTEPH was lung transplantation.
 PTE is now saving thousands of lives worldwide.

-Our team also offers balloon pulmonary angioplasty and medical therapy for individuals with CTEPH who are not candidates for PTE surgery.
+Our team also offers balloon pulmonary angioplasty (BPA) and medical therapy for individuals with CTEPH who are not candidates for PTE surgery.